nsrau/azure-docs.it-it/articles/remoteapp/remoteapp-clients.md

  - Android

- E per quanto riguarda i thin client?
-Sono supportati i thin client Windows Embedded seguenti:
+ What about thin clients?
+The following Windows Embedded thin clients are supported:

 - Windows Embedded Standard 7
 - Windows Embedded 8 Standard